care guide

 WASHING

 The fashion industry is one of the most water intensive industries.
 Water is used throughout the production process and continues to be used once it finally reaches the end user.
 Washing your clothing makes use of a lot of water.
-We would never suggest that you don’t was your clothing but we would suggest spot cleaning an item when possible and airing your garment out.
+We would never suggest that you shouldn’t wash your clothing but we would suggest spot cleaning an item when possible and airing your garment out.
 Hand washing also saves a lot of water and is also more gentle on your clothing.

 The fabric we use has no polyester, acrylic or any synthetic content— all of which are forms of plastic — and currently constitute 60 percent of the material that makes up our clothes worldwide.
 We would suggest using an ‘Ocean Ally’ washing bag when washing synthetic garments.
 Click here to view this awesome product.